-“Based on research, we have learned that these are six of the most common toxic subjects for couples,” said Beverly Rodgers, marriage and family therapist and co-author of Soul Healing Love.
+“Based on research, we have learned that these are six of the most common toxic subjects for couples,” says Beverly Rodgers, marriage and family therapist and co-author of Soul Healing Love.
 “These topics cause the greatest amount of conflict in a marital relationship.
 Every couple has at least three, and the average couple has five of these that they argue about or discuss on a regular basis.”

-These toxic subjects often bring relationships to the breaking point.
+Toxic subjects often bring relationships to the breaking point.
 The reaction to one of these issues usually falls into one of four categories:

-“After literally seeing hundreds of couples who were stuck in a marital rut, we recognized that a great deal of what couples are in conflict about goes back to their childhood,” Rodgers said.
+“After literally seeing hundreds of couples who were stuck in a marital rut, we recognized that a great deal of what couples are in conflict about goes back to their childhood,” Rodgers continues.
 “We also recognized that guilt, inferiority/inadequacy, fear and trauma/pain are usually emotions underlying the feeling of anger.
 Identifying these emotions uncovers what is really going on inside when you are angry at your spouse.”

 His wife, on the other hand, is the oldest of four.
-She was expected to keep up with her younger siblings.
-Whenever she didn’t do things quite right she was criticized, thus creating a feeling in her of inferiority and hurt (trauma).
-Her husband’s disdainful look echoes that same disappointment that she felt from her parents as a child.
-Her response is to distance from him and pull away, which is exactly what this relationship does not need.
-What she really needs is to know that she is loved unconditionally.
+She kept up with her younger siblings, and her parents criticized her whenever she didn’t do things quite right.
+This made her feel inferior and hurt (trauma).
+Her husband’s disdainful look echoes the disappointment she felt from her parents as a child.
+In response, she distances herself from him and pulls away, which is exactly what this relationship does not need.
+She really needs to know that her husband loves her unconditionally.

-“In our example, the wife thought her husband was a control freak and the husband thought she was inefficient and lazy.
+“In our example, the wife thought her husband was a control freak.
+The husband thought she was inefficient and lazy.
 Through this exercise, they saw each other on a deeper level and realized that there were wounds and needs behind those requests.
 The deeper understanding gave them motivation to meet each other’s needs rather than locking horns.
 Now there is empathy and desire, which can grow passion.
 What once was a lifeless relationship on the brink is now a relationship with new life.”